Forecasting Constraints on Cosmology and Modified Gravitational-wave Propagation by Combining Strongly Lensed Gravitational Waves and Galaxy Surveys: Method

 \section{Method}

 In this work, we aim to obtain cosmological constraints with the doubly-lensed GW events and the lensed images of their host galaxies from strong lensing catalogues.
-Using the enhanced localization technique with the effective detector network consisting of ground-based GW detectors at different spacetime due to time delay of strongly lensed signals, the sky localization area of strongly lensed GWs can be tightly constrained to $\Delta\Omega\sim0.01~{\rm deg}^2$ \citep{Chen:2025xeg}, which greatly enhance our chances to find the corresponding strongly lensed host galaxies from galaxy surveys.
-In the case where there are more than one strongly lensed galaxies within the localization area, one can compare the Bayes factor between each system with the likelihood and identify the true lensed systems, which have been studied in previous works \citep{Hannuksela:2020xor,Wempe:2022zlk}.
-Here we consider the optimistic case where true strongly lensed systems are identified for GW lensed events if their images can be resolved by galaxy surveys (See Section \ref{sec:lens_select} for lensed event selection).
+Using the enhanced localization technique with the effective detector network consisting of ground-based GW detectors at different spacetime due to time delay of strongly lensed signals, the sky localization area of strongly lensed GWs can be tightly constrained to $\Delta\Omega\sim0.01~{\rm deg}^2$ with 3-4 images detected by 3 XG detectors \cite{Chen:2025xeg}, which greatly enhance our chances to find the corresponding strongly lensed host galaxies from galaxy surveys.
+On the other hand, the localization for LVK detectors has lower accuracy, which is expected to be $\Delta\Omega\sim2~{\rm deg}^2$ for quadruply lensed events \cite{Janquart:2021qov}, and $\Delta\Omega\gtrsim10~{\rm deg}^2$ for doubly lensed events with current LVK detectors \cite{Uronen:2024bth}.
+In the case where there are more than one strongly lensed galaxies within the localization area, one can compare the Bayes factor between each system with the likelihood and identify the true lensed systems, which have been studied in previous works \cite{Hannuksela:2020xor,Wempe:2022zlk}.
+Here we consider the optimistic case where true strongly lensed systems are identified for GW lensed events.
+Such systems should be within galaxy survey footprints, and the lensed image angular positions can be resolved by the EM telescopes (See Section \ref{sec:lens_select} for lensed event selection).
+Otherwise, lensed GW events with host galaxy EM images outside galaxy catalogues cannot be analyzed with our method.

 Given the redshift of the source galaxy and the GW luminosity distance $d_L^{\rm GW}$, we can constrain cosmological parameters via the standard siren method.
 However, the first analysis of lensed GWs will result in biases in $d_L^{\rm GW}$ because of magnification.
 Therefore we need to re-analyze lensed GWs once the lensed signal pairs are confirmed.
 By joint re-analysis of the two images of lensed GWs, we can obtain the posterior samples of the true $d_L^{\rm GW}$ and the impact parameter $y$ of lensed events.
 See Section \ref{sec:waveform_PE} for details of waveform parameter re-analysis.